foucault studies

 prejudices against the care of the self is methodological.
 In order to

-understand antique ethics he introduces tripartite framework for
+understand antique ethics he introduces a tripartite framework for

 interpreting the history of morality.
 In The Uses of Pleasure, he distinguishes